john-b-edwards/johnedwards/content/blog/aoc_2024_week_three.md

 Starting on the numerical keypad at the `A` key, we can direct a pointer to move up, down, left or right, then press `A` on the directional keypad to cause the pointer to input the number it is hovering over.

 However, we cannot even directly control this robot--we have to use this same keypad to control a robot *who in turn uses this keypad to control a second robot* to put the inputs on the numerical keypad.
-Our task is to determine the length of the shortest path to input a given numerical command, then multiply that by the numerical part of the input (so `780` in the first input above), then sum these values for each command.
+Our task is to determine the length of the shortest path to input a given numerical command, then multiply that by the numerical part of the command (so `780` in the first input above), then sum these values for each command.

 This was a PITA, specifically because the problem stipulates that the pointer must remain in the bounds of the keypad: so in order to move from the `<` key to the `A` key, we cannot move `up` then `right`, but we ***must*** move `right` then `up`.